2024 Solar Incentives Guide for Westborough, MA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners may be eligible for a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, starting in 2023.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can receive a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit expires in 2035.
+The program expansion also makes claiming credit for energy storage systems easier than ever before, beginning in 2023.

-Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit applies to you, reach out to your local Westborough solar installation company.
+More information about the new Inflation Reduction Act can be found here.
+To understand how the new Clean Energy Credit might apply to you, speak with your local Westborough solar installation expert.

 State & Local Solar Incentives